ohmzi/Tautulli_Curated_Plex_Collection/README.md

 - **Plex Integration:**
   - Searches Plex for each recommended title.
   - If found, the script will later include it in (or keep it in) a dedicated collection.
+  - Remove one file from movies identified as duplicates

 - **Radarr Automation:**
   - If a recommended title is not in Plex, the script adds it to Radarr with a configurable root folder and tag, so Radarr can download it.
+  - Unmonitor the movies already existing in Plex

 - **Overseerr Support:**
   -  Modified version of Overseerr needed